vitaut/vitaut.net/content/posts/2024/faster-cpp-compile-times.md

 We are down from ~319ms to ~69ms and don't even need `_LIBCPP_REMOVE_TRANSITIVE_INCLUDES` any more.
-With all the optimizations, `fmt/core.h` is now comparable to `stdio.h` in terms of compile times, with only ~17% difference in our test.
-I think this is a very low price to pay for improved safety, performance and extensibility.
+With all the optimizations, `fmt/core.h` is now comparable to `stdio.h` in terms of compile times, with only 2x difference in our test.
+I think this is a reasonable price to pay for improved safety, performance and extensibility.

 P.S.
 After the optimization `stdio.h` is now the second heaviest include, adding whopping 5ms to compile times.

+**Update**: An earlier version of this blog included linkage time for stdio by mistake which is fixed now.
+Thanks HN user stabbles for catching this.